 Nally emphasized at ICE London in February that Alberta’s population, low corporate taxes, and high disposable incomes position it to become a “premier” hub for iGaming.
 However, Nally’s office has reiterated that Alberta’s iGaming strategy must “make sense for our unique gaming market and serve the interests of all Albertans.”

-Top casinos in Canada
+Top Canada casinos

 Industry Insights and Market Potential